Create a Cartoon Character

 Create a new shape layer, Layer ▸ New Shape Layer.
 Draw out a rectangle with a fill but no stroke.
 The color of the fill doesn't currently matter since a gradient will be added to it shortly.
 Choose Shape ▸ Convert to Bézier Shape.
 Decrease the opacity of this layer slightly to around 75% in order to see your character underneath.

-Using the Bézier Anchor Select Tool, move the points to place the rectangle at a slant so it narrows towards the bottom.
+Using the Bézier Anchor Select Tool (keyboard shortcut A), move the points to place the rectangle at a slant so it narrows towards the bottom.

 Return the layer to full opacity.
 Select the gradient tool and create a two color gradient with one color being the same as the character's eye color, and the other being a slightly lighter shade of the same color.
 Draw out the gradient on the shape.
 Move the gradient shape layer below the main character layer in the layer list.